stimulusreflex/cable_ready/docs/reference/operations/notifications.md

 {% hint style="info" %}
 CableReady creates an HTML Audio instance on `document.audio` when the page loads.
 This object is technically available for you to use in your application as you see fit.
 Check out MDN for the full [audio API](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio).

+If you want to disable this, add the `data-lock-audio` attribute to your `body` tag.
 {% endhint %}

 #### Life-cycle Callback Events